Barbarian F.C.: Olympic rugby union centenary celebration match

 Australia was approached by the British Olympic Association to play the Barbarians at Wembley Stadium on 3 December 2008.
 The match formed part of the BOA's programme of events to celebrate the centenary of the first London Olympic Games where Australia defeated a Great Britain (Cornwall) side in the final 32–3.
 In 1908 France were the defending Olympic champions, but when they withdrew from the event, leaving just Australia and Great Britain to contest the gold medal, it was then County champions Cornwall who took to the field to represent the host nation.
 Cornwall had already been defeated in Australia's earlier 31-match tour.
 Cornwall's 1908 contribution was also further recognised by the presentation of the Cornwall Cup to the winning 2008 captain at Wembley, with the players of the respective sides receiving gold or silver commemorative medals.
 The 2008 game was the first rugby union fixture to take place in the new Wembley Stadium.
 Australia went on to win 18 points to 11.

 In a change to the tradition of the Barbarians players wearing their own club socks, in this game, they all wore Cornwall's black and gold socks.
 The break with the tradition was highly regarded by the secretary of the Cornwall Rugby Football Union, Alan Mitchell, who was said to have been humbled by the honour.

-Women's Barbarians

-In October 2017 a women's team was announced for the first time in the club's history.
-Their first match, coached by Giselle Mather, was a 19–0 victory against Munster on 10 November 2017, played as part of a double header with the men's team playing Tonga.
-They subsequently played a match against the British Army in March 2018, winning 37–0.

-Their first-ever match against international competition saw six tries scored in a 34–33 victory against the USA at Infinity Park in the Denver suburb of Glendale, Colorado.
-On 2 June 2019, Barbarians Women took on England at Twickenham as the prelude to a men's Barbarians match against an England XV (non-cap match) losing the contest 40–14 (two tries scored to six conceded).
-They went on to beat Wales at the Principality Stadium 43–33 on 30 November 2019 scoring 5 tries to 3 conceded.